mauricehuguenin/europe_circulation_types/README.md

 3 Climate Change Research Centre and ARC Centre of Excellence for Climate Extremes, University of New South Wales, New South Wales 2052, Australia

+# Packages and Functions
+I use the following packages which are publicly available online:

+- [https://ggplot2.tidyverse.org/reference/ggplot.html](ggplot2) is a visualization package for R that initializes a ggplot object.
+I quote from the webpage: "It can be used to declare the input data frame for a graphic and to specify the set of plot aesthetics intended to be common throughout all subsequent layers unless specifically overridden."

+- the [m_map](https://www.eoas.ubc.ca/~rich/map.html) package to visualize spatial maps.
+Pawlowicz, R., 2019.
+"M_Map: A mapping package for MATLAB", version 1.4k, [Computer software], available online at www.eoas.ubc.ca/~rich/map.html.

 # Analysis Scripts

 - [extract_patterns_cesm_with_differences.m](extract_patterns_cesm_with_differences.m) and [extract_patterns_cmip5_with_differences.m](extract_patterns_cmip5_with_differences.m) are the MATLAB files I used to pull out all the circulation type maps shown in the Supporting Information Fig. S9-S20 including the differences in the maps for the past and future time periods